Ching-btw/arch-dotfiles/README.md

-## This Repo contains the config files of my Hyprland Rice
+## This Repo contains the config files of my Arch Setup.

+Note: There are multiple terminal emulators and window managers just for experimentation purposes.